Clever/gearman-load-logger/README.md

 # gearman-load-logger

-`gearman-load-logger` queries the `gearman` server and outputs that information to logs for further querying.
+`gearman-load-logger` queries the `gearman` server at an interval and outputs that information to logs for further querying.

 ## Motivation